Meditative Herbs & Enchanted Fowlk Life

 Gateways $8.00 each

 Some Gnomes 'pop' out to see what is going on and do not realize their whole body is showing.
-Once this style of Gnome has "popped" out of an area, they cannot burrow back so easily, and scurry to hide in a log, behind a bush or even inside of a crack within a nearby house or castle... yet others are always ready for a sleigh ride!
+Once this style of Gnome has "popped" out of an area, they cannot burrow back so easily, and scurry to hide in a log, behind a bush or even inside of a crack within a nearby house or castle.
+However, others are always ready for fun and diversion, such as a sleigh ride!

-Opening a book always amazed me and when certain books are left open something magical happens,, they come to life.
-Delightful scenes accompany each open book to gaze upon and then create your story whenever you open any book.
+Opening a book always amazed me and when certain books are left open something magical happens, they come to life.
+Delightful scenes accompany each open book to gaze upon and then create your story from them.
+This all reminds me of the time Bridgette O'Leery opened a book.

-That afternoon Mrs. O'Hara went to Mrs. McFaddens house and told her what happened.
-As they walked back to the house Mrs. O'Hara said, "Me thinks she read too much in that there book," and then Mrs. McFadden asked her if she could take the book for the night and read it.
-She came back the next afternoon and set the book on the table saying, "Aye, 'tis no-where-about in this book could I find the tale Bonnie told ya."
-The expression on her face was mild, yet aloof, and Mrs. O'Hara called Bonnie in the room.
+That afternoon Mrs. O'Leery went to Mrs. McFaddens house and told her what happened.
+As they walked back to the house Mrs. O'Leery said, "Me thinks she read too much poetry about the land and foliage in that there book."
+Mrs. McFadden asked her if she could take the book for the night and read it.
+She came back the next afternoon and set the book on the table saying, "Glory-be, 'tis no-where-about in this book could I find anything like the tale Bridgette told ya."
+The expression on Mrs. O'Leery's face was mild, yet aloof, and she called Bridgette in the room.
 "Don't be ashamed as to what we expect, tell the story once again, what ya seen now, just as it happened."
-Bonnie did so, opened the book, and as she did, sparkles flew out everywhere.
-Just for a moment, the two women saw the Swamp Lanterns just as Bonnie described them with and elf-like fellow flittering about.
-"Truly this is a magical book indeed, but I must return it, for I borrowed it only."
+Bridgette did so, and after wards she opened the book, and as she did, sparkles flew out everywhere.
+Just for a moment, the two women saw the Swamp Lanterns just as Bridgette described them with and elf-like fellow flittering about.
+"Truly this is a magical book indeed, but I must return it, for I only borrowed it."

 Who Lives Here? -sold out for now

-These are the houses no one wants to go in or imagine what is in them, but they do exist and they are a part of any story,, sometimes hiding the Trollz Silverware,, and other times hiding a dragon,, as the eye peers out of the back of the house just watching.
+These are houses no one wants to go in or imagine what is in them, but they do exist.
+Sometimes they hide the Trollz Silverware, and other times they may hold a dragon hostage.
+You will know a dragon is there, because the eye peers out of the back of the house just watching.

-Patty O'Sheh and her brother Brian were walking off the path and came upon a movement within the grass.
-Brian looked to the sky and said, "Tis getting late in the afternoon, we better get to the path and home Patty."
+Bridgette O'Leery and her brother Franke, whom was knick-named Cub, were walking off the regular path and came upon a movement within the grass.
+Cub O'Leery looked to the sky and said, "Tis getting late in the afternoon, we better get back to the path and home Bridgette."

-"Surely we will, but what keeps under this grass now," as she bent over to touch the fluffy tuft of grass.
+"Surely we will, but what keeps under this grass now," as she bent over to touch the fluffy tuft-of-grass.
 Instantly is grew a vine around her ankles and began pulling her into it.
-"Brian, help me!"
-By the time he could turn his head, she was all but gone and he grabbed her shoe.
+"Cub, help me!"
+But by the time he could turn his head, she was all but gone and he grabbed her shoe.
 It was the only thing he had left of his sister.

 She was in a place she did not recognize, lost and with no idea of her whereabouts.
 She became a victim of the evil faieries within the 'stray-sod' or as I refer to them as the tufts-of-grass.
-'Twas a spell they cast that causes a mortal to loose their bearings in common places to them or in an unknown forest, field or path.
-She called for Brian, but he was no where to be seen.
-Meanwhile Brian noticed he was under a strange tree and moved from under it.
+'Tis a spell they cast that causes a mortal to loose their bearings in common places to them or they are in an unknown forest, field or path.
+She called for Cub, but he was no where to be seen.
+Meanwhile, Cub noticed he was under a strange tree and moved from under it.
 His eyes grew wide with fear as he murmured, "There it 'tis, the demon thorn tree, look how it swoops to one side, as if a hand is hovering over to grasp it's victim, this time maybe me sister."

-Suddenly he heard, "Tis really not just one tree though, ya know, but this one is two thorn bushes and a bourtree.
-Aye, stand back man, as it is guarded by three malevolent demons."
+Suddenly he heard, "Tis really not only one tree though, ya know, but this one is two thorn bushes and a bourtree.
+Stand back, as it is guarded by three malevolent demons."
 He turned to see who spoke to him and is was a faiery.
-He said to her, "The tales speak of it as fiercely grasping a passer-by as the sounds of angry spitting and blood-chilling laughs torment the one in the hold, but i can not hear what is happening to me sister Patty,, can you help me find her?"
+He said to her, "The tales speak of it as fiercely grasping a passer-by with the sounds of angry spitting and blood-chilling laughs torment the one in the hold, but I can not hear what is happening to me sister Bridgette, can you help me find her?"

 "Not in the demon tree she be, but in the sod below,